 At Piddle Valley, we strive to help our children develop into articulate and imaginative communicators, who are well-equipped with the basic skills they need to thrive in the future.
 English learning is key in this.
-We aim to ensure all of our children develop a genuine love of language and the written word, through a text-based approach which links closely to the way we teach reading skills.
-The text that we use in writing lessons, where possible, is the same text as the one that we use in Reading Skills (VIPERS) lessons.
+We aim to ensure all of our children develop a genuine love of language and the written word, through a high-quality, text-based approach.

 The Talk for Writing Approach

 At Piddle Valley we teach writing through the Talk for Writing approach.
 We selected this approach because it is evidence-based and has strong academic research that underpins the process.

 Talk for Writing is an engaging teaching framework developed by Pie Corbett, supported by Julia Strong.
 It is powerful because it is based on the principles of how children learn.
 It enables children to imitate the language they need for a particular topic orally, before reading and analysing it, and then writing their own version.

 The Talk for Writing approach enables children to read and write independently for a variety of audiences and purposes within different subjects.
 A key feature is that children internalise the language structures needed to write through ‘talking the text’, as well as close reading.
 The approach moves from dependence towards independence, with the teacher using shared and guided teaching to develop the ability in children to write creatively and powerfully.